-Chet Dunbar is a Deacon at 12th Street Baptist and works in the food pantry supplying food baskets to families in need.
+Chet Dunbar (board treasurer) is a Deacon at 12th Street Baptist and works in the food pantry supplying food baskets to families in need.
 Chet created the community garden at 12th Street Baptist over 8 years ago to engage the youth in all aspects of agriculture and has actively engaged youth from his church for years in KGD programs, encouraging their participation in educational activities, workdays and volunteer events.
 Chet is also a certified DNR instructor and serves in the educational offices of The Grosse Pointe Power Squadron, where his mission is to save lives by teaching boating safety.

 Elois Moore is a longtime GRP member who coordinates the Farwell Field Community Garden and a resident in Northeast Detroit.
 Elois is a graduate of both Urban Roots as well as the Rain Gardens to the Rescue Program and has supported youth in her garden participating in the Youth Growing Detroit program.
 Elois retired in 2012 from her role as the Vice President of the American Federation of Teachers Local 4168, AFL-CIO and previously worked with Detroit Public Schools for over 20 years.
 Elois currently serves her community in many leadership roles, including president of the Binder Street Block Club O & R, President of the Farwell Community Association, Vice President of the Farwell Association CB Walking Radio Patrol and member of the District Senior Task Force.